 Corporate self-employed persons have limited liability, so they are not liable for their assets in the event of a debt.
 However, their personal income tax contribution base is higher than that of the freelancers as a “natural person”.

 Economically dependent self-employed workers are those whose turnover is at least 75% dependent on a single client.
-This has given rise to controversial situations such as “false self-employed”, which some companies use to avoid social security costs.
+This has given rise to controversial situations such as “false self-employment”, which some companies use to avoid social security costs.

-Social Security Contributions for employees and freelancers
+Social Security Contributions for Employees and Freelancers

 Employees contribute to social security together with their employer.
 The amount depends on salary, overtime, maternity leave and illness at work, to name a few variables.